Legacy API Migration

 · Cannot connect to Cloud-based data sources

-· Cannot contribute to cloud-based Refinitiv Contributions Channel
+· Cannot contribute to cloud-based Contributions Channel

-This document should be read in conjunction with the linked Articles (see the upper right-hand side) - namely 'Choosing your Refinitiv Real-Time Streaming API' as well as any relevant Migration notes.
+This document should be read in conjunction with the linked Articles (see the upper right-hand side) - namely 'Choosing your Real-Time Streaming API' as well as any relevant Migration notes.